-The student guide here has a large selection of dormitories, which you can also apply for.
+The student review list here has a large selection of dormitories, which you can also apply for.
 Some dormitories admit students on the basis of motivated applications, while others have list systems.

 It can be a good idea to apply for accommodation outside the city centre.
 Not just districts like Valby, but further out in the suburbs of Brønshøj, Tingbjerg, Ballerup.
 And neighbouring towns like Hillerød are becoming more popular among students.

 You can also apply to the, more elite, dormitories that select future residents themselves.
 See the ‘List of Copenhagen dormitories which need a motivated letter of application’ here.

-A general shortage of student housing make many students turn to private rooms.
+A general shortage of student housing has many students turning to private rooms.
 This is usually a bit more expensive.
 Average prices for a room in one of the central neighborhoods usually range between DKK 3,000 up to DKK 5,000.

 The private housing market is not regulated very well, and many students experience conflicts or even fraud from their landlords (see below on how to avoid fraud).
 But as long as you make a contract, and use common sense, private rooms are a good and popular housing option.